-How To Make And Use Compost Tea
+How To Make Compost Tea Fertilizer – And Use It Power Plants Naturally

 Finished compost, because it is fully decomposed, will give you the most nutrients of all.
 Bagged compost, which is now fairly easy to find in most gardening stores, works equally well too.